Bethel-nz/wiggly/README.md

 ### Directory Structure

 `Wiggly` expects a specific directory structure for routes and middleware.
-The directory structure should look like this:
+The directory structure should look like this, each routes can have children and deeply nested children:

 ```
 project-root/
 ├── routes/
 │   ├── middleware/
 │   │   ├── _index.ts
-│   ├── user/
+│   ├── your route/
 │   │   ├── _middleware.ts
 │   │   ├── index.ts
 │   │   └── [id].ts
+│   │   └── [id]/child dynamic route/
+│   │       └── index.ts
+|   |          └── /details
+|   |               └── index.ts
-│   ├── product/
+│   ├── your second route/
 │   │   ├── _middleware.ts
 │   │   ├── index.ts
 │   │   └── [id].ts
+|   ├── more routes /
+│   │         ├── _middleware.ts
+│   │         ├── index.ts
+│   │         └── [id].ts
 └── index.ts
 ```

 - `routes/`: Contains all your route handlers.
   - `middleware/`: Global middleware applied to all routes.
     - `_index.ts`: Global middleware or handlers applied to the root path.
-  - `user/`: A subdirectory containing route handlers for the `user` endpoint.
+  - `your routes/`: A subdirectory containing route handlers for `your` endpoint.
-    - `_middleware.ts`: Middleware specific to the `user` endpoint.
+    - `_middleware.ts`: Middleware specific to the `route` endpoint.
     - `index.ts`: Handler for the `/user` endpoint.
     - `[id].ts`: Dynamic route handler for `/user/:id`.
+    - `[id]/child dynamic route/`: A deeply nested directory with its own `index.ts` handler.
-  - Similar structure for other endpoints like `product/`.
+  - Similar structure for other endpoints like `more routes/`.

 ### Route Handlers